Page loading ... Please wait.

 Cranberry Nut Tarts Recipe

 Sweet Pastry Crust: In a separate bowl, sift or whisk together the flour and salt.
-Set aside.
-Place the butter in your mixer and beat until softened.
+Place the butter in your electric mixer and beat until softened.
 Add the sugar and beat until light and fluffy.
 Gradually add the beaten egg, beating just until incorporated.
 Don't over mix or the butter will separate and lighten in color.
 Add flour mixture all at once and mix just until it forms a ball.
-Don't overwork or pastry will be hard when baked.
+Don't overwork or the baked pastry will be tough.
+Flatten dough into disk, cover with plastic wrap, and refrigerate for 30 minutes or until firm.

 Preheat oven to 375 degrees F (190 degrees C) and place rack in the center of the oven.
 Place the 8 unbaked tart shells on a baking sheet and bake for 10 - 15 minutes or until the crust is dry and a light golden brown.
 If the bottoms of the pastry shells puff up during baking, just lightly press the pastry back into shape.
 Remove from oven and place on a wire rack to cool.